Before we begin. A disclaimer.

 This hurts.
 I am thinking that a fucking landing page with absolutely nothing behind it could have done the same job.

-Getting praise from one of the people that inpired me to start this journey just 6 months later felt amazing.
+Getting praise from one of the people that inspired me to start this journey just 6 months later felt amazing.

 I was part of the group now.
 I was one of the guys.